p4-team/ctf/2021-05-28-pwn2win/a2s/README.md

 sub_bytes(plain_state)
 ```

+The difference at the end can be calculated from the known ciphertexts through a similar process.

-Namely, the following code does the trick:
+This is the part of the code that does this:

 ```python
 def shift(st):